Stepmomming ain’t easy.

 The time has come to stop stressing about social media.
 Don’t worry about their social media, and don’t worry about yours.
 You have bigger priorities in the new year!

 I totally get it.
-No one wants that reminder of his life before you.
+No one wants that reminder of their life before you.
 But here’s the thing – it’s an inanimate object.
 It doesn’t need to be a reminder of anything.
 It serves a purpose.

 A house puts a roof over your head.
 A couch provides seating for family and guests.
 A frame can house their wedding photo or a picture from your summer family vacation.